Guidebook/api-docs/source/v1/includes/_answersets.md

-object_id       | integer | The object ID that this `FormAnswerSets` is for. device_id	    | string  | Unique identifier for the device that submitted this `FormAnswerSets`. survey_version_number  | integer  | Tracks what revision this form is on.
+object_id       | integer | The object ID that this `FormAnswerSets` is for. device_id	    | string  | Unique identifier for the device that submitted this `FormAnswerSets`. survey_version_number  | integer  | Tracks what revision this form is on. completed_at    | datetime | The date and time that this `FormAnswerSet` was submitted. user            | integer | The ID of the user that submitted this `FormAnswerSet`.
+This will be null if the user was not logged in.

 ## Retrieving a specific `AnswerSet`